+CopyBackWrData

-CopyBackWrData • Used for WriteBack, WriteClean, WriteEvictFull, and WriteEvictOrEvict, and CopyBack Combined Write transactions. • Transfers coherent data from the cache at the Requester to the interconnect. • Includes an indication of the cache line state prior to sending the WriteData response.
-NonCopyBackWrDa ata • Used for WriteUnique and WriteNoSnp, and Non-Copyback Combined Write transactions. • Also used for a DVMOp transaction. • The cache state in the response must be I. NCBWrDataCompA Ack • Used for WriteUnique and WriteNoSnp transactions. • Combined NonCopyBackWrData and CompAck. • The cache state in the response must be I. WriteDataCancel • Used to inform the Completer that a Write request is canceled before write data is sent. • Used for WriteUniquePtl, WriteUniquePtlStash and WriteNoSnpPtl transactions from RN to HN with Normal memory attribute. • Used for WriteNoSnp and WriteNoSnpPtl from HN-F to SN-F with Normal memory attribute. • Must not be used in Write requests to Device memory. • All data packets originally intended to be transferred must be sent. • BE field value in the WriteDataCancel message must be set to all zeroes.
+- Used for WriteBack, WriteClean, WriteEvictFull, and WriteEvictOrEvict, and CopyBack Combined Write transactions. - Transfers coherent data from the cache at the Requester to the interconnect. - Includes an indication of the cache line state prior to sending the WriteData response.

+NonCopyBackWrData

+- Used for WriteUnique and WriteNoSnp, and Non-CopyBack Combined Write transactions.

+- Also used for a DVMOp transaction.

+- The cache state in the response must be I.

+NCBWrDataCompAck

+- Used for Non-CopyBack Write and Combined Write transactions.

+- Combined NonCopyBackWrData and CompAck.

-• Cache state in the response must be I.
+- The cache state in the response must be I.

+WriteDataCancel

+- Used to inform the Completer that a Write request is canceled before write data is sent. - A Request Node can send WriteDataCancel instead of NonCopyBackWrData in WriteNoSnpPtl, WriteUniquePtl, WriteUniquePtlStash, and corresponding Combined Write transactions.

+- A Home Node can send WriteDataCancel instead of NonCopyBackWrData in WriteNoSnpFull, WriteNoSnpPtl, and corresponding Combined Write transactions to the Subordinate Node. - Must not be used in Write requests to Device memory. - All data packets originally intended to be transferred must be sent. - BE field value in the WriteDataCancel message must be set to all zeroes. - Cache state in the response must be I.